 Xiaomi Redmi Note 5 Price starts at Rs.
-9,999.
-The lowest price of Xiaomi Redmi Note 5 is at Flipkart, which is of same price as the cost of Redmi Note 5 at Mi (Rs.
-9999).
+1,094.
+The lowest price of Xiaomi Redmi Note 5 is at TataCLiQ, which is 90% less than the cost of Redmi Note 5 at Gadgets360 (Rs.
+10999).
 This phone is available in 32 GB, 64 GB storage variants.

 What about the Redmi Note 5, though?
 Is it worth the upgrade over last year’s model?
 Let’s find out.